 We focus on three global factors in our analysis.
 The first one, global real GDP growth, measures global economic activity.
 The second global factor that we use in our analysis is related to the stance of US monetary policy.
-We proxy that with the US Federal Funds target rate.
-More precisely, we use a combination of the effective US Federal Funds target rate prior to Q4 2008 and the Wu-Xia (2015) estimates of the shadow Federal Funds rate from Q1 2009 onwards (Graph 1, left-hand panel).
+We proxy that with the US Federal Funds target rate prior to Q4 2008 and the Wu-Xia (2015) estimates of the shadow Federal Funds rate from Q1 2009 onwards (Graph 1, left-hand panel).
 The third and final global factor that we include in our analysis is a measure of global risk aversion.
 We measure that with the VIX index of the implied volatility in S&P500 stock index option prices from Chicago Board Options Exchange (CBOE).
 This variable is plotted in the right-hand panel Graph 1.